-The director nominees Wanda M. Austin, Robert A. Bradway, Robert A. Eckert, Greg C. Garland, Fred Hassan, Rebecca M. Henderson, Frank C. Herringer, Charles M. Holley, Jr., Tyler Jacks, Ellen J. Kullman, Ronald D. Sugar, and R. Sanders Williams were each re-elected to Amgen's Board of Directors.
-Brian J. Druker, a new nominee for director, was also elected.
-Each director received approximately 94 percent or more of the votes cast "For."
-Also at the meeting, retiring directors David Baltimore and François de Carbonnel were recognized for their contributions while on the Board.
-With the re-election of all of the director nominees, the election of Dr. Druker, and Dr. Baltimore's and Mr. de Carbonnel's retirements, Amgen currently has 13 directors.
+The director nominees Wanda M. Austin, Robert A. Bradway, Brian J. Druker, Robert A. Eckert, Greg C. Garland, Fred Hassan, Charles M. Holley, Jr., Tyler Jacks, Ellen J. Kullman, Ronald D. Sugar, and R. Sanders Williams were each re-elected to Amgen's Board of Directors.
+Each director received more than 91 percent of the votes cast "For."
+With the re-election of all of the director nominees, Amgen currently has 11 directors.

-With approximately 98 percent of the votes cast "For," stockholders ratified Ernst & Young LLP as Amgen's independent registered public accountants for the year ending Dec.
-31, 2018.
+With more than 95 percent of the votes cast "For," stockholders ratified Ernst & Young LLP as Amgen's independent registered public accountants for the year ending Dec.
+31, 2020.

 Amgen is committed to unlocking the potential of biology for patients suffering from serious illnesses by discovering, developing, manufacturing and delivering innovative human therapeutics.
 This approach begins by using tools like advanced human genetics to unravel the complexities of disease and understand the fundamentals of human biology.

 Amgen focuses on areas of high unmet medical need and leverages its expertise to strive for solutions that improve health outcomes and dramatically improve people's lives.
 A biotechnology pioneer since 1980, Amgen has grown to be one of the world's leading independent biotechnology companies, has reached millions of patients around the world and is developing a pipeline of medicines with breakaway potential.